Spacial/awesome-csirt/README.md

 - [Domain Goodness](https://www.blackhillsinfosec.com/domain-goodness-learned-love-ad-explorer/) – How I Learned to LOVE AD Explorer
 - [Yet another sdclt UAC bypass](http://blog.sevagas.com/?Yet-another-sdclt-UAC-bypass): As often with UAC, the flaw comes from an auto-elevated process.
 These processes have the particularity to run with high integrity level without prompting the local admin with the usual UAC window.
 - [awesome-windows-kernel-security-development](https://github.com/ExpLife0011/awesome-windows-kernel-security-development): windows kernel security development.
-- [An introduction to privileged file operation abuse on Windows](https://offsec.provadys.com/intro-to-file-operation-abuse-on-Windows.html): This is a (bit long) introduction on how to abuse file operations performed by privileged processes on Windows for local privilege escalation (user to admin/system), and a presentation of available techniques, tools and procedures to exploit these types of bugs.
 - [ALPC-BypassUAC](https://github.com/DimopoulosElias/alpc-mmc-uac-bypass): UAC Bypass with mmc via alpc.
 - [ManagedPasswordFilter](https://github.com/raandree/ManagedPasswordFilter): Windows Password Filter that uses managed code internally
 - [DeviceGuardBypasses](https://github.com/tyranid/DeviceGuardBypasses): A repository of some of my Windows 10 Device Guard Bypasses
 - [rifiuti2](https://github.com/abelcheung/rifiuti2): Windows Recycle Bin analyser
-- [Control Flow Guard Teleportation](https://86hh.github.io/cfg2.html): The idea that I tried in 2018 was to use Control Flow Guard (CFG) to regenerate my code in a special memory region.
-CFG is a security feature that aims to mitigate the redirection of the execution flow, for example, by checking if the target address for an indirect call is valid function. [demo](https:/The purpose of this application is to analyze and create statistics of repetitive lock patterns that everyday users create and use.nprivileged window could just send commands to a highly privileged window, and that’s what UIPI, User Interface Privilege Isolation, prevents.
-This isn’t a story about UIPI, but it is how it began. [ctftool](https://github.com/taviso/ctftool) - Interactive CTF Exploration Tool
 - [Reversing and Patching .NET Binaries with Embedded References](https://insinuator.net/2018/04/reversing-and-patching-net-binaries-with-embedded-references/)
 - [Lateral Movement Using Outlook’s CreateObject Method and DotNetToJScript](https://posts.specterops.io/lateral-movement-using-outlooks-createobject-method-and-dotnettojscript-a88a81df27eb)
 - [Windows PowerShell Remoting](https://b2dfir.blogspot.com/2018/11/windows-powershell-remoting-host-based.html): Host Based Investigation and Containment Techniques.